Language-Assisted Deep Learning for Autistic Behaviors Recognition: Experiments

-However, our method also fails on recognizing the correct actions in several videos.
-We provide a failure case with the ground truth label 'Arm Flapping' in Figure~\ref{fail}.
-Our method fails to precisely focus on the region of arms and generates wrong attention weights, leading to a false action prediction of 'Spinning'.
+However, our method also fails to recognize the correct actions in several videos.
+We provide a failure case with the ground truth label \textit{Arm Flapping} in Figure~\ref{fail}.
+Our method fails to precisely focus on the region of arms and generates wrong attention weights, leading to a false action prediction of \textit{Spinning}.
+Generally, the failure cases for our approach usually are those confusing or hard video samples, where the actions showcase weak visual patterns.
+For instance, in Figure~\ref{fail}, the kid playing with the toys does not show obvious ”Arm Flapping” behaviors, and the upper body is the most salient part in the frames, which makes the model focus on it and predict it as ”Spinning” because the most discriminative visual features for ”Spinning” is the bodies.
+Besides, weak visual patterns in video frames may also lead to misalignment between vision and language, which does harm to the knowledge distillation from the pre-trained CLIP text encoder.
+In future work, collecting a new dataset with a larger size could alleviate this issue because more training samples could neutralize the negative effect brought by the small portion of the noisy samples.